 \paragraph*{Data analysis with $\chi$EFT removal energies} In the main text, we argued that the linear dependence of the EMC effect on $\langle E_A \rangle$ does not depend significantly on the specific model of nuclear dynamics.
 To strengthen this statement, we have performed calculations of the average removal energies using two sets of $\chi$EFT interactions that are local in coordinate space.

 In Table~\ref{tab:koltun_summary_chiralEFT}, we present GFMC results for \isotope[2][]{H}, \isotope[3][]{He}, \isotope[4][]{He}, \isotope[8][]{Be}, and \isotope[12][]{C}, obtained from the $\Delta$-full $\chi$EFT Hamiltonian of Ref.~\cite{Piarulli:2017dwd}.
 Specifically, we have employed the NV2+3-Ia interaction, which reproduces the spectra of nuclei up to \isotope[12][]{C} with great accuracy.
-The deviations from the removal energies of nuclei with $A \leq 12$ listed in Table~\ref{tab:koltun_summary} are due to the lower expectation values of the kinetic energies, which in turn reflect the comparatively weaker effect of SRC predicted by dynamical models based on $\chi$EFT.
+The deviations from the removal energies of nuclei with $A \leq 12$ listed in Table~\ref{tab:koltun_summary} are due to the lower expectation values of the kinetic energies, which in turn reflect the comparatively weaker correlation effects predicted by dynamical models based on $\chi$EFT.

-In Fig.~\ref{EMC:shift_chiral}, the slope of the EMC ratios in the $\widetilde y$ region corresponding to $0.35 \leq x \leq 0.7$ is displayed as a function of the average removal energy reported in Table~\ref{tab:koltun_summary_chiralEFT}, obtained with the $\Delta$-full $\chi$EFT Hamiltonian NV2+3-Ia.
+In Fig.~\ref{EMC:shift_chiral}, the slope of the EMC ratios in the $\widetilde y$ region corresponding to $0.35 < x < 0.7$ is displayed as a function of the average removal energies reported in Table~\ref{tab:koltun_summary_chiralEFT}, obtained with the $\Delta$-full $\chi$EFT Hamiltonian NV2+3-Ia.
 The linear correlation is still clearly observed, although, compared to Fig.~\ref{tab:koltun_summary}, the different set of $\langle E_A \rangle$ values appears to bring about a somewhat larger slope.

-For the sake of completeness, Table~\ref{tab:koltun_summary_chiralEFT_2} reports the results of AFDMC calculations of \isotope[3][]{He}, \isotope[4][]{He} and \isotope[12][]{C} energies, performed with the local $\chi$EFT interaction of Ref.~\cite{Lynn:2015jua}, obtained setting the cutoff to $R_0 = 1.0$~fm and retaining only the three-nucleon-force component labelled $E_\tau$.
+For the sake of completeness, Table~\ref{tab:koltun_summary_chiralEFT_2} reports the results of AFDMC calculations of \isotope[3][]{He}, \isotope[4][]{He} and \isotope[12][]{C} energies, performed with the local $\chi$EFT interaction of Ref.~\cite{Lynn:2015jua}, obtained setting the cutoff to $R_0 = 1.0$~fm and retaining only the component of the three-nucleon-force labelled $E_\tau$.
 As in the case of CVMC, for all nuclei we also provide results obtained by replacing the AFDMC ground-state energies with the corresponding experimental values, while keeping the kinetic-energy and three-body-force expectation values unchanged.